Klaytheist/Xebia-Capstone-Project/README.md

 * MS SQL Server Management Studio 18.

 # Database setup
 * Copy contents of [MS Server Script](https://github.com/Klaytheist/Xebia-Capstone-Project/blob/master/MS%20Server%20Script.txt) into a new query window of SQL Server and execute it.
+* Insert an admin account of your choice manually to the users table.

 # Frontend setup